blaxel-ai/toolkit/sdk-python/docs/blaxel/models/index.md

     `to_dict(self) ‑> dict[str, typing.Any]`
     :

-`RuntimeReadinessProbe()`
+`RuntimeStartupProbe()`
 :   The readiness probe.
 Should be a Kubernetes Probe type

-    Method generated by attrs for class RuntimeReadinessProbe.
+    Method generated by attrs for class RuntimeStartupProbe.

     ### Static methods